 This week’s “A New Angle,” produced by marketing University of Montana Professor Justin Angle, features a conversation with UM head football coach Bobby Hauck.
 They pull the lens back a bit and talk about some of the larger issues facing UM, Grizzly football and the sport in general.
 Coach Hauck’s passion for football and what it can do for young men is on display in this engaging conversation.

 The podcast is supported by First Security Bank and Blackfoot Communications.

 Athena Pack is a leadership conference bringing together women in the Rocky Mountain West to learn, share, and grow.
-Founders Kim Shappee (RBC Financial), Nicole Hagerman-Miller (Biomimicry 3.8), and Jen Euell (Women’s Foundation of Montana) tell us why and how they joined forces to create a transformative event built around understanding personal story and making real connection.
+Founders Kim Shappee (RBC Financial), Nicole Hagerman-Miller (Biomimicry 3.8), and Jen Euell (Women’s Foundation of Montana) tell us why and how they joined forces to create a transformative event built around understanding

 In 1994, Wilmot Collins fled civil war in Liberia and somehow landed in Montana.
 Learn more about his amazing journey, his dedication to public service, and his inspiring rise to Mayor of his adopted home of Helena.
 Mayor Collins gives us hope that it is indeed possible to bring people together in this fraught political time.

 Service learning and civic engagement are focal components of a University of Montana education.
 The Montana chapter of Campus Compact recently celebrated its 25th Anniversary and Andrew Seligsohn, President of Campus Compact, visited Montana and our University System Board of Regents meeting to celebrate this milestone.
 In this